creocoder/yii2-nested-sets/README.md

 ### Single Tree mode

-Second you need to configure query model as follows:
+Second you need to configure query model as follows

 ```php
 use creocoder\nestedsets\NestedSetsQueryBehavior;